 - Making comments with the goal of making others feel guilty for having something they don’t.

-How to Deal with it
+How to Deal with working with passive aggressive people

 Once you’re confident that you’re dealing with passive aggressive behavior it’s very important to address it as soon as possible.